Wedding Marquee Hire Prices - How much does a marquee cost?

 Wedding Marquee Cost Estimator

-This estimator is designed for a complete wedding package — marquee, flooring, linings, lighting and all equipment.
-Looking for a marquee frame only or something more bespoke?
+This estimator is designed for a complete wedding package — marquee, flooring, linings, lighting etc. If you're looking for a marquee frame only or something more bespoke?
 Get in touch and we'll talk it through.

 Enter the number of day guests and total guests attending your event to get an instant cost estimate: